 The first is that it could be used as a way to link to exact text references on other web pages.
-A good example is Wikipedia linking to the exact text for their reference links.
+A good example is Wikipedia linking to the exact text for their referral links.
 Alternatively – as we’ve seen with Google Search – the user could be linked to the exact place where their answer may be on a web page coming from a search engine.

 The second use case is for those wanting to share a particular passage of text.
-So you could have a feature which allows users to copy the URL for that particular part of the web page.
+So you could have a feature that allows users to copy the URL for that particular part of the web page.

-Currently text fragments are supported in Chromium-based browsers past version 80, this includes Edge 83 as well as being supported in Opera 68 and Android browsers.
+Currently, text fragments are supported in Chromium-based browsers past version 80, this includes Edge 83 as well as being supported in Opera 68 and Android browsers.
 It is not supported in Firefox and Safari and as of right now they are not intending to support this web feature.

 How to use text fragments

 Although it sounds really complicated, it’s actually easy to use.
-First let’s look at the simplest way to use text fragments.
+First, let’s look at the simplest way to use text fragments.

-First step is to have the URL of the page you want to link to, for example:
+The first step is to have the URL of the page you want to link to, for example:

-Next you need to add a hash (#) symbol after the URL:
+Next, you need to add a hash (#) symbol after the URL:

 Then you need to add

-Finally you need to add the
+Finally, you need to add the

-textStartwhich is the text you want to highlight, so in our example it could be:
+textStartwhich is the text you want to highlight, so in our example, it could be:

 And that’s it, so now if we wanted to know the passport fees for returning supporting documents from the GOV.UK website we can directly link to the GOV.UK snippet.
 Remember that this only works on Chromium-based browsers at the moment.